eclipse/repairnator/doc/repairnator-config.md

 This attribute is mandatory.

-It defines the log directory for the docker containers exclusively.
+It defines the log directory for the Docker containers exclusively.
-Most of the time, the same directory as `$LOG_DIR` should be used, but for some usage like when containers are running on multiple machines, etc. a specific configuration could be used.
+Most of the time, the same directory as `$LOG_DIR` should be used, but for some usages like when containers are running on multiple machines, etc. a specific configuration could be used.

 Its default value is `$LOG_DIR`.